 With the muzzle pointed in a safe direction, remove the magazine, open the bolt, and check the chamber to be sure the rifle is completely unloaded!
-For Carbines with a barrel band, loosen barrel band screw and slide barrel band forward off stock.
+Loosen barrel band screw and slide barrel band forward off stock.
 Unscrew, but do not remove, takedown screw on underside of stock.
 Move safety button to centered position and carefully lift barrel/receiver assembly out of the stock.
 Drift out receiver cross pins to the left and remove trigger housing assembly.
 Reassemble rifle without trigger housing assembly, which contains most of the firing mechanism.